scivision/cmake-build-gcc/README.md

 Passing environment variable LD_LIBRARY_PATH to the build process is necessary to avoid missing .so messages when building GCC.

 That will build GCC and install it to ~/gcc-devel.

+By default, a recent release of GCC is built.
+To specify GCC source URL, for example to build a [snapshot](https://gcc.gnu.org/pub/gcc/snapshots/LATEST-12/) specify the source archive URL with `-Dgcc_url=<url>`.

 ## Advantages